-- 1. When power is first applied, verify that the Power light 0 is on. - 2.
-After approximately 10 seconds, verify that:

-- a.
-The power light is solidly on.

-- b.
-The Internet light is lit.

-- c.
-A numbered LAN port light is lit for any local port that is connected to a computer.
+- 1. When power is first applied, verify that the Power light $\mathbf{0}$ is on. - 2.
+After approximately 10 seconds, verify that: - a.
+The Power light is solidly on. - b.
+The Internet light is on. - c.
+A numbered LAN port light is on for any local port that is connected to a computer.
 This indicates that a link has been established to the connected device.